 - The project engagement and client relationship will not stop with the FINAL deliverable. - 2.
 A PDP will be a future-proofing roadmap that will have been developed in parallel with the execution of the since-delivered solution. - 1.
 A PDP will NOT be an SLA, and it will not be part of an SLA. - A. A PDP will be generated in parallel with the solution being developed, and it is: - Informed by lessons learned FROM the solution development journey. - Providing answers to the questions FROM solution development. - 3.
-A PDP requires the Sales Lead to reengage with the ENDEAVR Solution Design Architect and Instructional Designer on the following maintenance and growth opportunities: - A. A standard "warranty period" (typically 1-2 weeks after FINAL deliverable) during which additional defects may still be discovered (and for which corrections should be generated). - A warranty period IS a growth opportunity, because it often results in the client identifying one or more key features not originally considered but suddenly of interest. - B. Future (monthly or quarterly 3, 6, 9, 12) check-ins with the client to: - Gauge the adoption rate by their work force of the delivered solution. - Gauge whether additional user training is necessary to increase the adoption rate. - Gauge whether client users have increasingly reached the functional boundaries of the since-delivered solution and if the client is ready to discuss an "Enhancements SOW." - C. Creation and submission of an Enhancements SOW which carefully establishes how the sincedelivered solution can be logically evolved through improvements to existing features or the introduction of new features (based upon out-of-scope business requirements, which were originally categorized during discovery as wish list items, due to budgetary constraints).
+A PDP requires the Sales Lead to reengage with the ENDEAVR Solution Design Architect and Instructional Designer on the following maintenance and growth opportunities: - A. A standard "warranty period" (typically 1-2 weeks after FINAL deliverable) during which additional defects may still be discovered (and for which corrections should be generated). - A warranty period IS a growth opportunity, because it often results in the client identifying one or more key features not originally considered but suddenly of interest. - B. Future (monthly or quarterly 3, 6, 9, 12) check-ins with the client to: - Gauge the adoption rate by their work force of the delivered solution. - Gauge whether additional user training is necessary to increase the adoption rate. - Deprioritized business requirements (ultimately categorized during discovery as wish list items due to budget constraints) which clearly established how the delivered solution could be logically evolved through future enhancements of certain features.